Faith In An Hour Of Anxiety

 The Apostle Paul, in a strikingly parallel passage, tells us exactly how we are to cast.
-"In nothing be anxious; but in everything by prayer and supplication with thanksgiving let your requests be made known unto God; and the peace of God, which passeth all understanding, shall guard (garrison) your hearts and your thoughts" – in which are our anxieties – "in Christ Jesus" (Phil.
+“Be careful (anxious) for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
+And the peace of God, which passeth all understanding, shall keep (guard, garrison) your hearts and your minds” – in which are our anxieties – “through Christ Jesus” (Phil.
 4:6-7).

 Prayer tells God what the care is, and faith gets up, carefree, and walks away leaving the care on God.
 So Hezekiah took the threatening letter from Sennacherib and spread it before God in the Temple, and left the Temple in peace.
 As an old commentator sums up Paul’s word: “Be careful for nothing; be prayerful for everything; be thankful for anything.”

-The Apostle adduces one powerful argument, and one alone, to convince us of our happy duty.
-"Because He careth."
+The apostle adduces one powerful argument, and one alone, to convince us of our happy duty.
+“For He careth.”
 If God cares for us, it is manifest that, committed to Him, our anxieties are in the best and safest hands, and infinitely safer than they can ever be in our own.
-"Casting all your anxiety upon Him, because He" – not is anxious, for God cannot be anxious, but – "careth"; supervises and fosters, in loving interest.
+“Casting all your care upon Him, for He” – not is anxious, for God cannot be anxious, but – “careth”; supervises and fosters, in loving interest.

-In the crisis of the Reformation, Luther would say to Melanchthon: "Let us sing the 46th Psalm, and let them do their worst!
-‘God is our refuge and strength... therefore will we not fear...though the mountains be shaken into the heart of the seas.’"
+In the crisis of the Reformation, Luther would say to Melanchthon: “Let us sing the 46th Psalm, and let them do their worst!
+‘God is our refuge and strength...therefore will we not fear...though the mountains be carried into the heart of the seas’” (vv.
+1-2).

 Our faith is being plunged in fire; and, like the goldsmith, God’s care is for the gold, not for the fire.